abid-mujtaba/CurryPipe/README.md

-This syntax keeps the intent of the original `map`, `filter`, `reduce` while providing reusable (curried) transformations and a pipe-based syntax which is familiar and more easily grokable.
+This syntax keeps the intent of the original `map`, `filter`, `reduce` while providing reusable (curried) transformations and a pipe-based syntax which is familiar and more easily grokkable.

 ### Possible implementation